-- Undertake quarterly weed inspection and control programs, with the programs becoming less frequent as the vegetation communities become self-sustaining. - Undertake annual monitoring and reporting of the success or otherwise of the revegetation, including but not limited to the following.
+- Undertake quarterly weed inspection and control programs for the first year following planting and until plants within screen are established and self-sufficient. - Undertake annual monitoring and reporting of the success or otherwise of the revegetation, including but not limited to the following.
 The monitoring report will be appended to the Annual Review to be prepared for the Quarry. - Degree of establishment of seeded/planted vegetation. - Species mix of established vegetation, including a comparison with the target species mix and identification of weeds or other non-desirable species. - Distribution, height and density of established vegetation. - Evidence of natural recruitment. - Evidence of grazing by native or other herbivores adversely impacting on establishment of vegetation. - Recommendations in relation to remedial actions required during the subsequent 12 months.